ljw1004/vbspec/vb/expressions.md

     42. If the set contains more than one member which requires narrowing only from `Object`, then the invocation target expression is reclassified as a late-bound method access (and an error is given if the type containing the method group is an interface, or if any of the applicable members were extension members).
     43. If there are any candidates that only require narrowing from numeric literals, then chose the most specific among all remaining candidates by the steps below.
 If the winner requires only narrowing from numeric literals, then it is picked as the result of overload resolution; otherwise it is an error.

-    > __Annotation__
-    > The justification for this rule is that if a program is loosely-typed (that is, most or all variables are declared as `Object`), overload resolution can be difficult when many conversions from `Object` are narrowing.
+    __Note.__ The justification for this rule is that if a program is loosely-typed (that is, most or all variables are declared as `Object`), overload resolution can be difficult when many conversions from `Object` are narrowing.
 Rather than have the overload resolution fail in many situations (requiring strong typing of the arguments to the method call), resolution the appropriate overloaded method to call is deferred until run time.
 This allows the loosely-typed call to succeed without additional casts.
-    >
-    > An unfortunate side-effect of this, however, is that performing the late-bound call requires casting the call target to `Object`.
+An unfortunate side-effect of this, however, is that performing the late-bound call requires casting the call target to `Object`.
 In the case of a structure value, this means that the value must be boxed to a temporary.
 If the method eventually called tries to change a field of the structure, this change will be lost once the method returns.
-    >
-    > Interfaces are excluded from this special rule because late binding always resolves against the members of the runtime class or structure type, which may have different names than the members of the interfaces they implement.
+Interfaces are excluded from this special rule because late binding always resolves against the members of the runtime class or structure type, which may have different names than the members of the interfaces they implement.

 5. Next, if any instance methods remain in the set which do not require narrowing, then eliminate all extension methods from the set.
 For example: